cschenhm/cschenhm/README.md

   - IEEE Signal Processing Letters
   - IEEE Geoscience and Remote Sensing Letters
   - Knowledge-Based Systems
+  - ACM Transactions on Multimedia Computing, Communications and Applications

 <!--
 **cschenhm/cschenhm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.